-Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between key school leads.
-Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2021 (KCSIE), 'Teaching Online Safety in Schools' 2019, statutory RSHE guidance 2019 and other statutory documents.
+It is the duty of The Granville School to ensure that every pupil in its care is safe; and the same principles apply to the digital world as apply to the real world.
+Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between key school leads, teachers and parents.
+Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2022 (KCSIE), 'Teaching Online Safety in Schools' 2019, statutory RSHE guidance 2019 and other statutory documents.
+Our pupils are therefore taught how to stay safe in the online environment and how to mitigate risks, including but not limited to the risk of identity theft, bullying, harassment, grooming, stalking, abuse and radicalisation.